Craig Eigiau

-Craig Eigiau is a top of Foel Grach in the Carneddau range in Snowdonia, North Wales, Wales.
+Craig Eigiau is a top of Foel Grach in the Carneddau range in Snowdonia, North Wales, Wales, lying above Llyn Eigiau.

 It is located on a broad ridge extending eastwards from Foel Grach, leading to a large peaty plateau, Gledrfordd, which ends with the cliffs of Craig Eigiau.
 The summit consists of a large rocky outcrop.
 Good views of Garnedd Uchaf, Foel-fras, Carnedd Llewelyn, Pen yr Helgi Du, Pen Llithrig y Wrach, Creigiau Gleision and Pen y Castell are observed.